-Top 10 Best Budget Flooring Options for 2026: The Value Guide
+Best Budget Flooring Options for 2026, Ranked for Value

 Most budget flooring lists are just ads for big-box stores.
 They want you to buy the cheapest stuff on the shelf, so you have to come back and buy it again in three years.